mjanssen/aural/README.md

 Pass a path to your audio file to the `load` function.

 ```
-Aural.load('music', '/path/to/file.mp3', options );
+Aural.load('music', '/path/to/file.mp3', options);
 ```

 # Options

-_Options are optional_
+_Options are not required_

 ```
 {
-  loop: 1, // Loops the audio file
+  loop: 1, // Loops the audio file [default 0]
-  rate: 1, // Sets the rate of the audio file
+  rate: 1, // Sets the rate of the audio file [default 1]
-  autoPlay: 1, // Starts playing the file when loaded
+  autoPlay: 1, // Starts playing the file when loaded [default 0]
-  frequencyDivider: 128, // Automatically devide the frequency by given number (default 128)
+  frequencyDivider: 128, // Automatically devide the frequency by given number [default 128]
 }
 ```